-- Increase launch production capability.
-During the first two quarters of 2022, we made substantial progress toward demonstrating a monthly launch production capability.
-We plan to approach a more frequent launch production capability by the end of 2025.
-In order to achieve this milestone, we are accelerating our development and production efforts and exploring locations for additional launch sites based on our customers' inclination needs. - Increase the payload of our rockets.
+- Increase launch capability.
+We plan to demonstrate a monthly launch capability by the end of 2022 and approach a more frequent launch capability by the end of 2025.
+In order to achieve these milestones, we are accelerating our development and production efforts and exploring locations for additional launch sites based on our customers' inclination needs. - Increase the payload of our rockets.
 We plan to increase the maximum payload capacity of our launch vehicle to meet the customer needs and demands through a process of iterative development and improvement. - Commence commercial launch operations.
 In November 2021, we successfully launched launch vehicle LV0007 to an altitude of 500 kilometers successfully demonstrating the orbital placement of a test payload.
-We completed our first paid commercial launch in the first quarter of 2022.
+We commenced paid commercial launch operations in the first quarter of 2022.

 - Develop, license or acquire Core Technology.
 We plan to develop, license or acquire core space technologies that we expect to commercialize and incorporate into our launch vehicles, spacecraft and other infrastructure that we will use to deliver our product and space service offerings.
 These core technologies including, among other things, electric propulsion and solar power.
-For example, we acquired propulsion technology through our merger with Apollo Fusion, which we announced on June 2, 2021, and closed on July 1, 2021 - Space Services offering.
-We expect that, in 2025, we will be able demonstrate that Astra can offer an integrated spacecraft platform optimized for Astra's launch vehicle and spacecraft at some point after 2025.
+For example, we acquired propulsion technology through our merger with Apollo Fusion, which we announced on June 2, 2021, and closed on July 1, 2021. - Space Services offering.
+By 2023, we plan to commence offering an integrated spacecraft platform optimized for Astra's launch vehicle and spacecraft.
 The goal is to allow our customers to focus on developing innovative payloads rather than designing or developing satellite buses or flying satellites.